HalosGhost/enlighten/README.rst

     sudo make install

 Replace <device> with the name of your backlight device.
 It should be listed in :code:`/sys/class/backlight`.
-Intel graphics for example calls the device "intel_backlight".
+Intel graphics for example calls the device :code:`intel_backlight`.

 Arch Linux package: https://aur.archlinux.org/packages/enlighten-git/